-One of the functions where the quickest impact of operationalization of CI is in contact centers, where the customers interact directly and need an immediate response.
-They are generally the first and preferred points of contacts for customers to communicate with a company about their products/services.
 Their efficiency and strategies determine what impression is cast on the customer and how well he/she is served.
-With the advent of CI, the contacts centers have seen a change in their operations.
-They are now inching towards a more insight driven interaction system with segmented profiling.
+With the advent of CI, contact centers have seen a change in their operations.
+They are now inching towards a more insight-driven interaction system with segmented profiling.

 What does closed-loop customer intelligence mean?

-For a contact center, customer insights are critical so as to ensure that the customer interaction experience is in line with corporate marketing and thus have consistent messaging and business and profitability goals.
-For this to occur, the contact center managers should be able to:
+For a contact center, customer insights are critical to ensure the customer interaction experience is in line with corporate marketing and has consistent messaging, business, and profitability goals.
+For this to happen, the contact center managers should be able to:

-- Empowering CSRs to drive business impact: Based on customer intelligence and the insights into the contact handling record of contact service representatives (CSRs), tailored coaching programs can be created to empower the CSRs to leverage customer intelligence and deal with specific segments of the customers.
-This is a very crucial method to achieve business results, such as increased customer satisfaction, reduced customer churn, reduced repeat calls rates and so on.
+- Empowering contact center representatives to drive business impact: Based on customer intelligence and insights into the customer handling record of contact center representatives, best practices based training programs can be created to empower the representatives to leverage customer intelligence and deal with specific segments of the customers.
+This is a crucial method to achieve key business results, such as increased customer satisfaction, reduced customer churn, reduced repeat call rates, etc.